stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
 The "a"-sound serves as a schwa.
-In fact, just as schwa, it is neither rounded nor unrounded, so it kind-of is a schwa, albeit a near-open version of it.
+So the ending of "comma" sounds just like the vowel in "palm" and "trap" In fact, just like schwa, it is neither rounded nor unrounded, so it kind-of *is* a schwa, albeit a near-open version of it.

 <!--v-->